Picovoice/leopard/demo/python/README.md

 ## AccessKey

 AccessKey is your authentication and authorization token for deploying Picovoice SDKs, including Leopard.
 Anyone who is using Picovoice needs to have a valid AccessKey.
-YOU MUST KEEP YOUR AccessKey SECRET!
-You do need internet connectivity to validate your AccessKey with Picovoice license servers even though the voice recognition is running 100% offline.
+You must keep your AccessKey secret.
+You would need internet connectivity to validate your AccessKey with Picovoice license servers even though the voice recognition is running 100% offline.

 AccessKey also verifies that your usage is within the limits of your account.
-Everyone who signs up for [Picovoice Console](https://console.picovoice.ai/) receives the `Free Tier` usage rights as described on [here](https://picovoice.ai/pricing/).
+Everyone who signs up for [Picovoice Console](https://console.picovoice.ai/) receives the `Free Tier` usage rights described [here](https://picovoice.ai/pricing/).
 If you wish to increase your limits, you can purchase a subscription plan.

 ## Usage